Fady-Ibra/balance-transfer/README.md

 ```
 wget -O - https://raw.githubusercontent.com/fady-a-m-ibrahim/balance-transfer/master/install.sh | bash
 ```
-We will be asked for the current user password (this user should have the right to use sudo).
+We will be asked about the current user password (this user should have the right to use sudo).
 After the installation is completed, the machine will reboot.
 We wait until the command line is becoming available again.

 **2) We install the required version of node JS by running the command:**